-NFIB was founded by C. Wilson Harder in 1943 and maintained its headquarters in San Mateo, California, until 1992 when it was relocated to Nashville,TN.
-Harder began with a home office and sold the first memberships to his neighbors.
-His vision was to give small and independent business a voice in governmental decision-making through political advocacy.
-Since its early history, NFIB’s political agenda has been determined through a one-vote balloting process of its membership.
+NFIB was founded by C. Wilson Harder in 1943 and maintained its headquarters in San Mateo, California, until 1992 when it was relocated to Nashville, Tennessee.
+Harder’s vision was to give small and independent business a voice in government decision-making through advocacy.
+NFIB has grown as Harder envisioned and is the voice of small business in America today.

 Since its early history, NFIB’s work on policy issues has been determined through a one member, one vote balloting process of its membership.
 This process still stands today as we advocate for independence of small business.